floomby/primord-tools/README.md

 the poisson PDF for the data slightly more chalenging.
 The method that is employed is a zero inflated GLM using a logarithmic link function.

+In many cases the model fails due to the following reasons
+ * insuficient data - if there is only signals in a couple of bins the optimization fails
+ * other wierd/unkonwn issues - I am investegating other sourced of failures